The scenic Iceberg Pass on the Trail Ridge Road

-Iceberg Pass is a high mountain pass at an elevation of 3.605m (11,827ft) above the sea level, located in Larimer County, in the north-central region of the U.S. state of Colorado.
+Iceberg Pass is a high mountain pass at an elevation of 3.605m (11,827ft) above the sea level, located in Larimer County, in the U.S. state of Colorado.
 It's one of the highest roads of Colorado.

 Is Iceberg Pass in Colorado paved?